fishawack/core/README.md

 ```

 ## Changelog

+### 4.7.0
+* `process.env.NODE_TARGET` now set to development when on any other branch rather than staging
+* Postcss runs on all branches apart from development/feature branches
+* Prerender now fails fatally if the loaded scenario doesn't fire
+* CMS no longer hangs when there's 0 media assets on the cms
+* Prerender can now be set per deploy target as well as globally

 ### 4.6.0
 * Reversed `4.4.10` change so that uncss only runs on `qc` and `master` so that feature branches also benefit from the speed boost